-Appendix 4: Impact analysis summary
+Appendix 4 - Impact analysis summary

-Affected groups Comment Impact \$000's Evidence Certainty Addi itional costs of the preferred option compared to taking no action (stat tus quo) Regulated groups: Petroleum industry Dumping consent holders Permitted activities Regulated groups can expect to pay more for the functions and services they receive because of the proposed increased charge-out rates.
-The increase in total fees paid by organisations undertaking extractive activities is likely to be insignificant compared to total project costs and expected annual revenues.
+Affected groups Comment Impact \$000's Evidence Certainty Addi tional costs of the preferred option compared to taking no action (stat tus quo) Regulated groups: Petroleum industry Dumping consent holders Permitted activities Regulated groups can expect to pay more for the functions and services they receive because of the proposed increased charge-out rates.
 An estimate of the cost of a notified consent application has been reworked using the 2023/24 proposed charge-out rates (Estimate 1 in main body of this CRIS).
 This shows an increased cost of \$171,000 or 27 per cent.
 The per cent increase in cost is significantly below the average increase in the charge-out rates.
 This reflects that more than half of the costs of the worked example are actual and reasonable costs which are passed through in full and are not affected by this proposal.
-An example of a permitted activity is the deposit of material on the seabed from launch of a space vehicle.
+An example of a permitted activity is the deposit of material on the seabed from launch of a space activity.
 Based on a review of invoices over the last few years a reworked example showed an increased cost would be incurred from \$141 to \$238.
 This is a \$97 increase (68 per cent).
 An example of the cost of a certification is for a dredging sampling plan.
 Based on reworking an example using 2023/24 proposed charge-out rates, the cost would be \$5,427, an increased cost of \$2,420 (80 per cent).
 In total, based on past (2021/22) and forecasted activities (2022/23), regulated groups could end up paying an additional \$0.292 to \$0.377m more per annum.
-Low There is no typical notified consent application.
+Low Medium There is no typical notified consent application.
 However, notified consent applications typically incur high actual and reasonable costs recovery (not affected by the proposed changes to the EEZ Fees Regulations).
 High certainty in the financial information informing the cost recovery rates.
 Regulators: The EPA will need to inform regulated groups of the charge-out rate increases, and update its website and cost-recovery policy.
 These will be one-off costs.
-Low High Total monetised costs Low Medium
+Low High Total monetised costs Low Medium Additi onal benefits of the preferred option compared to takin g no action (st atus quo)

-Addit ional benefits of the preferred option compared to takin g no action (st atus quo) Regulators: EPA Increased charge-out rates will allow the EPA to better recover the costs that are not funded through an existing appropriation.
+Regulators: EPA Increased charge-out rates will allow the EPA to better recover the costs that are not funded through an existing appropriation.
 The expected total increase in revenue matches the expected increase in costs to fee payers.
-Based on past (2021/22) and forecasted activities (2022/23), the EPA could expect to recover an additional \$0.292 to \$0.377m of costs per annum based on current levels of activity.
-Medium Medium Total monetised benefits Medium Medium Total non- monetised benefits: EPA and Users place less pressure on EPA cash reserves and less diversion of funds meant for other programmes lessen the Crown subsidisation of functions and services delivering private goods.
+Based on past (2021/22) and forecasted activities (2022/23), the EPA could expect to recover an additional \$0.292,000 to \$0.377,000m of costs per annum based on current levels of activity.
+Medium Medium Total monetised benefits Medium Medium Total non- monetised benefits: EPA and Users Improved costs recovered will: place less pressure on EPA cash reserves and less diversion of funds meant for other programmes lessen the Crown subsidisation of functions and services delivering private goods.
 The staff roles stated in the EEZ Fees Regulations would accurately match the roles used by the EPA.
 The additional detail on the staff categories provides additional transparency and clarity to users.
 Low Medium